 Access to God and security and power and all of those things were really not there in the old covenant, but they were pictured there.
 They were pictured there.
 The old was a shadow, not the very image.
 The old covenant could never bring a man into the presence of God.

+Now, he says this: It is a shadow and not the very eikōn, the very eikōn, the real image.
+Eikōn means the exact replica, the complete representation, the detailed reproduction.
+If they had had such a thing as photographs in those days, the word for photograph would have been eikōn.
+That’s exactly what it means, an exact reproduction.
+It means a portrait.
 So the Spirit is saying, “You see, the old system was a shadow.
 This is the actual substance, the very reality.”
 Without Christ, you can’t get past the shadow of God.
 And the Jews today who live in Judaism and are so dedicated to Judaism are chasing the shadow of God, and there is no substance.

 So the good things to come were foreshadowed.
-They were intimated in the old economy.
-But they are come in Christ.
-And it says they can never come, can never come in the old economy.
+They were intimated in the old economy, but they are come in Christ, and it says they can never come, can never come in the old economy.
 Oh, how important it is that we point this out to our Jewish friends, that there is no perfection in the old economy.

 And it’s an interesting thing that they have also forsaken the sacrifices.
 They really stand in limbo.
 They not only do not accept the final sacrifice of Christ, but they fail to continue the sacrifices of the old covenant.
-They find themselves talking themselves into a security standing in limbo between two systems, and going through a ritualistic, symbolic representation of the old, which is antiscriptural.
+They find themselves talking themselves into a security standing in limbo between two systems and going through a ritualistic, symbolic representation of the old, which is anti-scriptural.

+And you’ll notice that He stresses the fact that they did it over and over again.
+But no repetition of a shadow amounts to the substance.
+You can’t pile up shadows and all of a sudden have the substance.
+Doesn’t work that way.
 You say, “Well, if this thing didn’t work, why did God go to all the trouble to give it to them?
 What was the point of it?”
 Well, the point of it, number one, was just what I told you.
 It was a shadow.
-It did at least show them that some coming reality was going to happen, that their salvation was coming, and that there was a form and a reality, and they needed to look forward to that.
+It did at least show them that some coming reality was going to happen, that their salvation was coming and that there was a form and a reality and they needed to look forward to that.

-And even Peter says, "The prophets searched what person or what time that one whom they prophesied should come," in I Peter 1.
-They looked to see, because they knew that there was promise in their system and in what they wrote.
+And even Peter says the prophets searched what person or what time that one whom they prophesied should come, in 1 Peter 1.
+They looked to see because they knew that there was promise in their system and in what they wrote.
 And so it was a shadow, and a shadow was better than nothing.
 And it did point to God.
 And it was also valuable because, secondly, it served to keep reminding them that God is holy and doesn’t like sin.
-I mean, with all of that sacrificing going on, I think they were fairly well aware of the price of sin.
-They were constantly being reminded that the wages of sin is death because death was going on all day long throughout their history, and animals were being slaughtered.
+I mean with all of that sacrificing going on, I think they were fairly well aware of the price of sin.
+They were constantly being reminded that the wages of sin is death because death was going on all day long throughout their history as animals were being slaughtered.

-And I think thirdly God gave them that not only as a shadow and as a reminder, but, thirdly, I do believe that there was, now, watch this, there was some efficacy in the Old Testament sacrifices.
+And I think, thirdly, God gave them that not only as a shadow and as a reminder but, thirdly, I do believe that there was – now watch this – there was some efficacy in the Old Testament sacrifices.
 They did not remove sin, but what did they do to sin?
 They covered it.
-There was a removal of temporal judgment.
-And there was an external fellowship with God that was maintained.
-And those sacrifices did that.
+There was a removal of temporal judgment, and there was an external fellowship with God that was maintained, and those sacrifices did that.

 And, incidentally, it was said in the Old Testament that anybody who despised the sacrifices was cut off.
-So God felt them very important, as a picture of what was to come, as a reminder of sin and as something that was externally efficacious to cover their sin so that they could at least have an external relationship with God, not the fullness of the indwelling Spirit which we have.
+So God felt them very important.
+As a picture of what was to come, as a reminder of sin, and as something that was externally efficacious to cover their sin so that they could at least have an external relationship with God, not the fullness of the indwelling Spirit which we have.
 But they could not bring total access to God.

-The second thing He says here about the ineffectiveness of animal sacrifices is they couldn’t remove sin, either.
+The second thing he says here about the ineffectiveness of animal sacrifices is they couldn’t remove sin, either.
 Now, that’s really what men want.
 That’s what eats away at us is guilt and sin, and that’s where men want deliverance.
-And it’s usually that when a man reaches the point of a total sensitivity to sin that he turns his life over to God if he knows the facts of the gospel.
+And it’s usually that when a man reaches the point of a total sensitivity to sin that he turns his life over to God, if he knows the facts of the gospel.
 It usually takes that.
 But the old system couldn’t remove sin.

 Look at verse 2.
 “For then would they not have ceased to be offered?”
 And he’s still bouncing from verse 1.
-He says, "If it ever did bring perfection, they would’ve stopped doing it, because once they arrived at perfection it would’ve been unnecessary.
+He says if it ever did bring perfection, they would’ve stopped doing it because once they arrived at perfection it would’ve been unnecessary.
 Because the worshippers, once purged, should have had no more consciousness of sins.
 In other words, if the thing had really done the job, it would’ve removed sin and they wouldn’t have been burdened by the guilt of their sin.

-But let me just give you a thought here.
-If, at any time along the way, this sacrifice system had actually removed their guilt and actually brought them into fellowship with God, it would’ve ceased to be necessary, because it would’ve accomplished its perfect end.
-But it never did.
-And so when they were doing this, not only did it not remove their sin, watch this, but it constantly reminded them that it did not remove their sin.
-You see?
+Now, the word in this Authorized Version here is consciousness, but I want to make a statement about that.
+Rather than removing the consciousness of sin, it is better to translate the word removing the conscience of sin, in the sense of guilt.
+And I’ll explain that in a minute, but let me just give you a thought here.
+If, at any time along the way, this sacrifice system had actually removed their guilt and actually brought them into fellowship with God, it would’ve ceased to be necessary because it would’ve accomplished its perfect end, but it never did.
+And so when they were doing this, not only did it not remove their sin – watch this – but it constantly reminded them that it did not remove their sin.
+Do you see?

 Look at verse 3.
-But in those sacrifices there is a" removal of sins.
+But in those sacrifices there is a removal of sins.
 Is that what it says?
-No, what?
-"A remembrance.”
+A what?
+A “remembrance.”
 All it did was drum into their brains every day that their sin was not removed.
 It was only what?
 Temporarily covered.
 And the lid came off every time they sinned again.

 Now, you can imagine living under a system like this, that it was somewhat burdensome.
-Suppose, for example, you get sick, only for example, and you go to the doctor, and the doctor gives you one of those $25 prescriptions.
-Now you take your little bottle home and you’ve got a little bit of medicine.
+Suppose, for example, you get sick, only for example, and you go to the doctor, and the doctor gives you one of those 25-dollar prescriptions.
+Now, you take your little bottle home and you’ve got a little bit of medicine.
 Now, if the medicine works, and you are cured, every time you see that bottle you’re going to say, “That is what cured me, that little bottle full of medicine.”
 And every time you look at that bottle, you’ll be reminded that your disease is removed.

-But, on the other hand, as often happens, let’s say you take your little bottle home and you take your medicine and you do not get well.
+But on the other hand, as often happens, let’s say you take your little bottle home and you take your medicine and you do not get well.
 In fact, you are just as sick as ever.
 And taking your medicine faithfully, you remain sick.
-Every time you look at that bottle, it will only remind you that you are sick, and that it is powerless to make you any better.
+Every time you look at that bottle, it will only remind you that you are sick and that it is powerless to make you any better.

 Now, in a sense, that’s exactly what was going on in Israel.
 Instead of being able to look at the sacrifice and say, “Wow, I’m forgiven,” they kept looking at the sacrifice and said, “Oh, yeah, I’m not.
 I’m just as sick as I’ve always been.
 And I’ve got to go down there again with another lamb.
 And I’m not getting any better.”